ChanceCarmichael/minus-8-pi-alpha/README.md

 Theme: Create a platform where authors may share their books with the online community and get free publicity to drive demand and increase interest in their creations.

-  Initiative: Authors can post their creations to the internet
+  Initiative: KDP Authors can post their creations to the internet

     Epic: As an author, I can post my book to this app for free
       Story: As an author, I want to have an easy interface where I can upload my book
       Story: As an author, I can provide a link for readers to view my book on Amazon
+      Story: As an author, I can provide a link for readers to view my author profile
       Story: As an author, I can promote my book to readers for a 5 day period of time
       Story: As an author who has already promoted my book for 5 days, I can choose to extend my promotion